Achsuthan/ToasteriOS/README.md

 ![Cocoapods](https://img.shields.io/cocoapods/v/ToasteriOS) ![Cocoapods platforms](https://img.shields.io/cocoapods/p/ToasteriOS)

 ## New features
-- Bug fixed on the multile toaster message and title
+- Bug fixed on the multiple toaster message and title
-- Now can show the toaster message with image
+- Now can show the toaster message with an image
 - Customize the size of the toaster message image

 ## Screenshots